DevOps-MBSE/AaC/docs/docs/user_guide/getting_started.md

 [Generate my AaC Github Repo](https://github.com/Coffee2Bits/AaC-User-Template-Repository/generate){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ## Installing AaC
-If you're not using a prepared environment, then you will need to install AaC and itsPythondependencies.
+If you're not using a prepared environment, then you will need to install AaC and its Python dependencies.
 AaC is written in Python to help make it more approachable for casual users and easily extensible for power users.
 **You will need Python 3.9 or later to run AaC.**

 To install AaC on Linux, Windows, or macOS: